 – Chris Walling, PsyD, MBA, C-IAYT, Associate Professor, California Institute of Integral Studies and VP of Education and Outreach for ARPF.

 The 30 Years of Alzheimer's Prevention Conference includes:

 - All presentations and sessions as per above schedule

 - Special Awards Reception on Saturday, September 30th

 - Breakfast and coffee break on Sunday, October 1st

 Hotel accommodation is provided at a discounted rate at the nearby Best Western.
-More info will be announced shortly.
-Airbnbs are also available in the area.
+More hotels and Air B&B are available in the area, please click here.